jlevy/og-equity-compensation/README.md

 ## Should You Read This?

-If you’re thinking of working for a company that is offering you equity, it’s critical to understand both the basic ideas and some very technical details of what form of compensation it is, and how it affects your taxes.
-Equity compensation and taxation might seem like different topics, but they are so intertwined it’s hard to explain one without the other.
-Moreover, an understanding of the underlying rules is for negotiating fair offers — on both sides.
+If you’re thinking of working for a company that is offering you equity, it is critical to understand both the basics and some very technical details about the exact type of compensation you are being offered, including the tax consequences.
+Equity compensation and tax might seem like different topics, but they are so intertwined it is hard to explain one without the other.
+An understanding of the underlying rules is necessary for negotiating fair offers — on both sides.

 Of course, this guide can’t replace professional advice.
 But following the advice of a company lawyer, your lawyer, or your tax advisor can be easier if you understand these topics better.
-Unfortunately, there’s just no way you can “just trust,” sign lots of papers, and expect it’ll work out.
-Ask almost anyone who’s worked at startups and they’ll have stories of how they or their friends or colleagues made costly mistakes because they did not understand the details.
+Unfortunately, there’s just no way you can “just trust,” sign lots of papers, and expect it will work out.
+Ask almost anyone who’s worked at startups, and they’ll have stories of how they or their friends or colleagues made costly mistakes because they did not understand the details.

 ## About This Guide